Skip to main content

 KEYCLOAK_ADMIN_CLIENT_IDAdmin service-account client.

-KEYCLOAK_ADMIN_CLIENT_SECRETAdmin service-account secret.
+KEYCLOAK_ADMIN_CLIENT_SECRETAdmin service-account secret (supports _FILE).